xrpl365/rarity-sniper/README.md

-# rarity-sniper
+# Open Source Tool for XRPL NFT projects

-Tool to calculate rarity of XRPL projects minted onXRP, following the rarity sniper standard.
+This project is created by @xrpl365 as a free tool for projects that mint onXRP and want to be able to see rarity before a collection goes live.